jdockerty/openvpn-aws/README.md

 Generate a key pair if you do not have one or use an existing one, then SSH to the instance to configure it.

+Then allocate and associate an Elastic IP (EIP) from AWS to the running EC2 instance.
+This ensures that the IP address remains static for the machine.

 ### OpenVPN Setup

 Ensure you have installed the [OpenVPN GUI client](https://openvpn.net/community-downloads/) on your personal machine before SSHing into the AWS instance.